Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

-HERE IS OUR GUIDE TO VISITING DOOLIN VILLAGE:
+HERE IS OUR FIRST-TIMER GUIDE TO VISITING DOOLIN VILLAGE

 Getting to Doolin Village

-Doolin is located on the Wild Atlantic Way approximately three hours away from Dublin and over an hour from Galway.
+Doolin is located on the Wild Atlantic Way approximately three hours from Dublin and over an hour from Galway.
 Due to its rural nature and somewhat isolated location, there is no direct train access to the village.
-The best way of visiting Doolin is by car.
-However, if driving on the left and navigating narrow country roads of Ireland (find more tips for visiting Ireland here) put you on edge, you can travel by bus or hire a private driver.
-The latter is particularly suitable for small groups and families.
+The best way to visit Doolin is by car.

 Things to Do when Visiting Doolin